-Glossy green, red-veined hosta-like leaves feed a mega-bulb which supports a tower of fragrance that wafts a considerable distance on the breeze.
-The parent bulb will die once it flowers, but the offset will bloom in the following year — and on it goes.
-10" white trumpets with soft red landing streaks, as many as 20, adorn the 7–14 foot stalk!
-Huge, toothed seed pods and stalk dry wonderfully and mystify all who are unfamiliar!
+Glossy green, hosta-like leaves feed a mega-bulb that supports a tower of fragrance that wafts a considerable distance on the breeze.
+The parent bulb will die once it flowers, but the offsets will bloom in the following years, usually 3-4 years after the large bulb has expired.
+10" white trumpets (as many as 20) with soft red brushstrokes adorn the 4 to 10-foot stalk!
+Huge, toothed seed pods and stalks dry wonderfully and mystify all who are unfamiliar!
 Here's a plant everyone will covet!
 You can tell them it comes from the mid-elevations of the Himalayas — exotic but tolerant of the cold.
-Imagine slogging through miles of bracken, leaches, and mud to come upon this spectacular sight, as the plant explorer, Frank Kingdon-Ward did.
-And you don't have to withstand the leaches!
+Imagine slogging through miles of bracken, leeches, and mud to come upon this spectacular sight, as the plant explorer, Frank Kingdon-Ward did.
+And you don't have to withstand the leeches!
 Rich, moist soil and light shade are ideal; plant with the nose of the bulb above the soil line.
 Protect the growing tip from frost with straw or other mulch.
 If desired, divide after its late June bloom.